i-MSCP/imscp/docs/Debian/INSTALL.md

 #### OpenVZ users (Proxmox and Virtuozzo)

-Some servers require increasing fs.ve-mount-nr on host node, otherwise CageFS will throw errors like `mount: Cannot allocate memory`.
-On the host node:
+You could have to increase the `fs.ve-mount-nr` limit, else, an error such as `mount: Cannot allocate memory` error could be threw by CageFS.
+To avoid this problem you must:

-- add `fs.ve-mount-nr = 4096` to /etc/sysctl.conf
+- Increase the limit by adding an entry such as `fs.ve-mount-nr = 4096` to your `/etc/sysctl.conf` file
-- apply it with `sysctl -p` command
+- Make the new limit effective by executing the `sysctl -p` command

-Note that this operations must be done on the host, not in the container.
+Note that these operations must be done on the host, not in the container.

 #### Supported Debian versions